Snowy peaks of Savoy

 Savoyard Quantity Simulator

-Never run out of cheese again (or don't have too much... if that's even possible!)
+Never run out of cheese again (or have too much... if that's even possible!)

 Cheese 1.0 kg